-In ‘Before Happiness’, Shawn Achor, the Harvard researcher and bestselling author, gives practical guidelines for becoming happier backed up by science.
+In ‘Before Happiness’, Shawn Achor, the Harvard researcher and bestselling author, gives practical, science-based guidelines for becoming happier.

 “Before we can be happy and successful, we need to create a positive reality that allow us to see the possibility for both.”

 Seeing the possibility allows us to put more effort and energy to our goals, as we see a chance to achieve it.
 Basically, there are five strategies for becoming a “positive genius” (as Shawn Achor calls it).

 Reality, in fact, is our choices.
 We have the power to interpret it both in negative and positive ways.
 Positive geniuses can see reality in a more broader perspective.
 They have the ability to view reality from different angles.